Codecademy/docs/content/c-sharp/concepts/arrays/terms/reverse/reverse.md

 ---
 Title: '.Reverse()'
-Description: 'Reverses the sequence of a subset of the elements in the one-dimensional Array.'
+Description: 'Reverses the sequence of a subset of the elements in a one-dimensional array.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'
 Tags: